akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 This isn't so much a guide or tutorial - more just me explaining the massive effort it took to set this damn thing up.
 I hope somebody someday learns something from my suffering, or is maybe just entertained.

 ### The hardware
-Hardware is bad and I hate it, more on this later.
+I had been interested in doing *something, anything at all*, with a [Raspberry Pi](https://www.raspberrypi.org/) for a while, so this was my excuse.
+Beyond that, I just followed [this great article from a Pi magazine](https://magpi.raspberrypi.org/articles/build-a-raspberry-pi-nas) for my hardware choices.
+If you're wondering what hardware I used, look there.
+I copied it exactly.
+Plus, c'mon, look how cute everything looks stacked up like that!
+A literal "stack"!
+Ha!

+One part the guide doesn't explain very well was the "USB powered hub" - both why you need one, and what that actually is.
+Is it a hub powered by USB?
+A USB powered by a "hub"?
+What is a "hub"?
+Maybe it seems obvious to you, and maybe I was just sleep deprived at the time, but I had trouble wrapping my smooth brain around this concept.
+Turns out, the USB hub is simply needed to provide power to the two hard drives, rather than the power going to the Pi *and* the drives.
+I have no idea if this really is necessary, but it makes me feel 10% more confident my drives won't crap out at any moment, and that helps me go to sleep.

 ### RAID 1, or whatever that means
 Here I was, all ready to go in fulfilling my long-held dream of running my own little server.
 Then my stupid coworker comes in, and asks "hey, what if your drive fails? what will you do then?" and ruins all of my fun.

 He tells me I should do "RAID", which is apparently all the rage.
 RAID stands for "Redundant, Awesome...
 I dunno", and was invented on a whim by [some random nerds in the 80's](https://en.wikipedia.org/wiki/RAID#History).
 To attempt to give an actual explanation: Using a RAID 1 setup gives me disk redundancy by constantly mirroring each drive.
 If one drive craps out, the other drive still has all the same data, so you just replace the other drive and go about your day as normal.
 The downside of RAID 1 is you're getting half the storage capacity as you paid for, but I figured 1 terabyte was large enough to store plenty of memes.

-As a guide, I followed [this great article from a Pi magazine](https://magpi.raspberrypi.org/articles/build-a-raspberry-pi-nas).
-If you're wondering what hardware I used, check that guide.
-I copied it exactly, and didn't about being creative.
-Plus, c'mon, look how cute it looks all stacked up like that!
-A literal "stack"!
-Ha!

 This was by far the most pain-free part of the process.
 It was the only pain-free part of the process, actually, the rest was pure suffering.
 I recommend doing this for fun if you're bored on a Friday evening.
 It's cathartic, and the only part of this process that [just worked](https://www.youtube.com/watch?v=nVqcxarP9J4).